egeoz/AutomaticVideoCreator/README.md

 - Edit the lines 8-12 according to your account details.
 - You can adjust the subreddits to scan by editing the list at line 16.
 - Put an MP3 background sound in "sounds/" folder.
-- Put some JPG images in "images/<Video Category>" folder and adjust line 83.
+- Put some JPG images in "images/'Video Category'" folder and adjust line 83.

 Do not expect a quality video from this script.